-Dynamite premise fails to fully ignite in story of a couple whose desire for a child leads into shaky ethical territory.
-Result is a never-boring but frequently clunky examination of what could happen if a mother relives her childhood -- literally.
-Oddity from first-time helmer Aruna Villiers comes with a built-in curiosity factor for fests, TV and vid bins.
+A dynamite premise fails to fully ignite in “In Your Image,” the story of a couple whose desire for a child leads into shaky ethical territory.
+Ambitious French-lingo stab at everyday sci-fi pairs the always refreshing Nastassja Kinski with a semi-sleepwalking Christophe Lambert.
+Result is a never-boring but frequently clunky examination of what could happen if a mother relives her childhood — literally.
+Due to cast and cloning theme, oddity from first-time helmer Aruna Villiers comes with a built-in curiosity factor for fests, TV and vid bins.

 Plot parallels with recent “Godsend” may be a liability.
 Bachelor obstetrician Thomas (Lambert) turns down job overtures from “therapeutic cloning” specialist Professor Cardoze (Andrzej Seweryn) until he meets the emotionally wounded Mathilde (Kinski).
 Their affinity is almost instant, but 34-year-old Mathilde is still haunted by the accidental death of her 5-year-old son and her subsequent break-up with the boy’s father.
 Signs of premature menopause from stress have left her fragile and flighty.

 Time transitions are neatly handled as Mathilde gives birth to a baby girl named Manon.
 Thomas struggles with whether or not to reveal to his wife that their adorable yet disquieting daughter is a clone.
 Maybe that explains why she sleepwalks and doesn’t fit in with the other kids.